ElmyvanTok/ci-cd-workshop/Readme.md

   ![heroku new app](images/heroku-create-app.png)
 * Create app (without pipeline since we use circleci)
 * Nice, you have your app configured in Heroku.

+Till this point we haven't released the actual application code.
+That's what our pipeline can do for us.

 Now get your api key from Heroku:
 * Go to your account tab